 Clarify is a healthcare and technology consulting firm born in Charleston, SC in 2011.
 Healthcare is complicated, and our goal at Clarify is to provide consulting to healthcare organizations.
-We enjoy making big ideas, documents and data easier to understand.
+We enjoy taking big ideas, documents and data and making them easier to understand.
 We are honored to work with our clients and proud of the results we achieve together.

 The transition from volume to value in health care provides us with new opportunities to effectively care for patients and drive revenue.
 We are dedicated to helping build strong businesses, advocating for providers, and helping improve patient outcomes.

 AMBER WINKLER, MHA, PCMH CCE

 Amber and her teams have successfully achieved NCQA Quality Recognitions, and worked in the population health, research, process improvement, and software space since 2006.
 Her previous experience includes work as Director of Strategic Development for Palmetto Primary Care Physicians, and Research Executive at The Governance Institute where she focused on national hospital industry trends and best practices.
 Her work and projects are recognized by or featured in Modern Healthcare, the Patient-Centered Primary Care Collaborative, HealthLeaders, AAFP, Healthcare Finance News, Healthcare Benchmarks and Quality Improvement, Case Management Advisor, and BlueCross BlueShield of South Carolina.
 Amber is a graduate of the University of North Carolina at Chapel Hill and the Medical University of South Carolina.
 She also has a real estate license in South Carolina.